DInfanger/pvaluefunctions/README.md

   - `res_frame`: A data frame containing the values used to construct the plot.
-  - `conf_frame`: A data frame containing the confidence intervals for the specified confidence levels for all estimates.
+  - onf\_frame\`: A data frame containing the confidence intervals for the specified confidence levels for all estimates.
   - `counternull_frame`: A data frame containing the counternull values for the specified null values (see Rosenthal & Rubin (1994) for more